-The City has worked with various non-profits to develop zoning, subdivision and environmental review reforms that encourage new construction of a variety of housing units.
+The City has worked with various nonprofits to develop zoning, subdivision, and environmental review reforms that encourage new construction of various housing units.
 The Yakima Planning Commission (YPC) has worked toward changes to the Zoning Ordinance (YMC Title 15) and the Subdivision Ordinance (YMC Title 14) as they relate to the Implementation Strategies of the Housing Action Plan.
 Of the 37 implementation strategies, YPC has reviewed and set forth recommendations: